Conference Reporter

 What is a typical day for you at PoliticsJOE?

 Well, I kind of have three jobs because I’m mostly PoliticsJOE, but I’m also a political commentator and I do some news reporting as well.
-So most days I get up at about 05:30 and then I am somewhere by about 06:15, sometimes earlier.
+So most days I get up at about 5.30am and then I am somewhere by about 6.15am, sometimes earlier.
 I normally do a paper review and then I’ll do radio, normally I’ll do that on the way to the JOE office or to Westminster.
-So I might do Good Morning Britain and then I’ll do BBC local radio – that’s normally more storytelling, so it’ll be: “What’s the politics of the day?” and I’ll just explain it.
+So I might do Good Morning Britain and then I’ll do BBC local radio — that’s normally more storytelling, so it’ll be: “What’s the politics of the day?” and I’ll just explain it.

 Do you enjoy doing a whole range of different content?

 All of it was really by accident.
 I was a radio producer and I loved being a radio producer.
-Radio is my favourite media for telling stories and then I jumped into PoliticsJOE, because I thought it would be really fun to help build that brand with Ollie Dugan, the editor who had already built it.
-I wanted to join quite a small team and build it from the ground up – which we did because we got the Westminster pass for it, which it didn’t have before and we were really proud of.
+Radio is my favourite media for telling stories and then I jumped into PoliticsJOE, because I thought it would be really fun to help build that brand with Oli Dugmore, the editor who had already built it.
+I wanted to join quite a small team and build it from the ground up — which we did because we got the Westminster pass for it, which it didn’t have before and we were really proud of.

 But yeah, the other bits just genuinely happened by accident, like getting invited onto other stuff, and it kind of snowballed.
 I’m really bad at saying no to people.
-When producers call me and say: “Can you do this?”, by the time I’ve realised what I’ve actually got to do that week, it’s normally that I’m up at 05:00 in bed at 23:00.
+When producers call me and say: “Can you do this?”, by the time I’ve realised what I’ve actually got to do that week, it’s normally that I’m up at 5am in bed at 11pm.

 What would you say is a good day’s work for you?
-Is it breaking a story, keeping on top of stuff, making a new connection?
+Is it breaking a story, keeping on top of stuff, or making a new connection?
 What really matters to you?

 I really like all of the pieces that we make.
 Not to sound arrogant, but I really like that we tell a very human side to a lot of the stories.
 When we’ve made a documentary that I’m particularly proud of, like I was particularly proud of the Port Talbot work that we did, and I was proud of when we went to Paris once and we were doing the riots.
 It was international news, so you only get the top line, and it was really covered here as if it was just French people setting fire to things.
-Actually it was about teacher pay and I love that we told the proper story about why people were so angry.
+Actually, it was about teacher pay and I love that we told the proper story about why people were so angry.

 How do you choose what to cover and how to cover it?